huaweicloud/terraform-provider-huaweicloud/docs/resources/mapreduce_cluster.md

 * `tags` - (Optional, Map) Specifies the key/value pairs to associate with the cluster.

+* `external_datasources` - (Optional, List, ForceNew) Specifies the external datasource configurations of the cluster.
+  The [object](#ExternalDatasources) structure is documented below.
+  Changing this will create a new MapReduce cluster resource.

+  -> Currently, this is supported only if the cluster version is **MRS 1.9.2**.

 The `nodes` block supports:

 * `group_name` - (Optional, String, ForceNew) Specifies the name of nodes for the node group.